AJWest22/MS4/README.md

  - Ensure blog posts are relevent to the site's purpose

+ - Ensure reviews and blog posts contain appropriate language

  ### **User Stories**

  - As a user of this site I want to find a good game from a variety of genres

  - As a user of this site I want to be abe to find games from a variety of consoles and different generations

- - As a user i want to know if my login was successful or not.
+ - As a user I want to know if my login was successful or not.

  - As a user I want a easy to use, simple site.